Fox, Ohio

 Unincorporated community in Ohio, U.S.

 Fox is an unincorporated community in Pickaway County, in the U.S. state of Ohio.

 History

 A post office called Fox was established in 1891, and remained in operation until 1904.
 Besides the post office, Fox had a blacksmith shop and country store.
+In 1906, Fox was said to be "a small place" with a population of about 25.